December 21st, 2012 by Doug Crowthers

-The ProSafe WDNAP660 features a glossy white finish with 5 green LED lights for Power, Link/ACT, LAN, 2.4 GHz, 5 GHz activity.
-One of the nice features of the WDNAP660 is the supplied wall mount.
+The ProSafe WDNAP660 features a glossy white finish with 5 green LED lights for Power, Link/ACT, LAN, 2.4 GHz and 5 GHz activity.
+The WDNAP660 also features a wall mount.
 This allows users to mount the router on the wall or the ceiling to provide better reception for its end-users.

 With its support for Power over Ethernet (PoE), the router is not limited to having an AC plug nearby for mounting and use.
 It can be placed at a workstation, center of a conference table, the ceiling in a remote office, the back corner wall or basically anywhere an Ethernet cable can be run to.
-For a business device it's surprisingly aesthetically pleasing, the rounded edges and neutral color scheme make it easy to blend in to any modern office environment.
+For a business device, the rounded edges and neutral color scheme produce an appearance simple to blend with any modern office environment.

-On the rear of the ProSafe WDNAP660, you will find two 10/100/1000BASE-T Gigabit Ethernet (RJ-45) ports with Auto Uplink (Auto MDI-X) with IEEE 802.3af and 802.3at PoE support.
-In addition, you find one console port with RJ45 Interface, three reverse SMA antenna connectors for additional antennas, and the optional 12V DC, 1.5A power adapter.
+On the rear of the ProSafe WDNAP660, there are two 10/100/1000BASE-T Gigabit Ethernet (RJ-45) ports with Auto Uplink (Auto MDI-X) with IEEE 802.3af and 802.3at PoE support.
+In addition, there is one console port with RJ45, three reverse SMA antenna connectors for additional antennas, and the optional 12V DC, 1.5A power adapter.
 With its three reverse SMA antenna connectors, users can add optional antennas, such as Netgear's ProSafe 10 DBI 2x2 Indoor Outdoor Directional Antenna to expand wireless coverage zones.
-An antenna like the Netgear's ProSafe 10 DBI can expand your coverage zone to an estimated 5 miles, which is very useful in planning a network that incorporates wireless, varying facility sizes, construction materials, distance between transmission points and physical obstructions that an IT professional must account for.
+An antenna like the Netgear ProSafe 10 DBI can expand your coverage zone to an estimated 5 miles, which is very useful in planning a network that incorporates wireless, varying facility sizes, construction materials, distance between transmission points and physical obstructions that an IT professional must account for.